AlexSeferidis/IP_Labs/Lab2/README.md

 ```

-This added an intermediete wire between the LED and the switch which allowed us to control LED[2] using SW[2].
+This added an intermediate wire between the LED and the switch which allowed us to control LED[2] using SW[2].
 We then made sure the other LEDR signals were assigned as normal.

 ## Task 3 ##